 witnessed service on the Western Front from April of the previous year.
 Granted a few days leave in June 1916, he was killed

 the day after his 19th birthday.
 George Ishmael Mackridge, his body lost, is now commemorated on the Thiepval Memorial, a

 |George Ishmael Mackridge.
 Image Courtesy Of John Sheehan.

 As fighting continued on the 21st on

 the left of the Salient position, the 146th Brigade, minus both the 1/6th and the 1/7th Battalions of the West Yorkshire's

-issued to prepare for a move at half an hours notice.
-A Church Service was conducted at 9.45 a.m. in the morning followed
+day, orders were issued to prepare for a move at half an hours notice.
+A Church Service was conducted at 9.45 a.m. in the

-into billets.
-Still remaining in Corps Reserve, a programme of training was initiated under the auspices of Company Commanders
+at Forceville in Divisional Reserve, a programme of training was initiated by the 1/5th and conducted under the auspices of

 Whilst at Bouzincourt, "A," "B" and "C" Companies had a chance to have a welcome bath